20 Dec

 9. Gorillaz (feat.
 Sparks)- The Happy Dictator

-After a couple of years away, Gorillaz returned in September with the announcement of 'The Mountain'.
-The band's first release since 'Cracker Island' in 2023.
-Lead single 'The Happy Dictator' saw Albarn team up with 80s pop legends Sparks.
-To create an euphoric anthem.
-It's classic Albarn, with some 80s touches.
+After a couple of years away, Gorillaz returned in September with the announcement of 'The Mountain', their first new release since 'Cracker Island' in 2023.
+Lead single 'The Happy Dictator' immediately set the tone, with Damon Albarn teaming up with 80s pop legends Sparks to create a euphoric, synth-laced anthem.
+It’s classic Albarn at heart, but dressed in a distinctly retro sheen.

-It's one of the most anthemic and euphoric Gorillaz songs ever recorded, and the perfect song for them to return with.
-A real joyous song that perfectly juxtaposes Albarn's dark and ironic lyrics.
+It’s one of the most anthemic and euphoric Gorillaz songs ever recorded, and a near-perfect choice for a comeback.
+A genuinely joyous piece of music that brilliantly juxtaposes Albarn’s dark, ironic lyricism with an irresistible sense of optimism.

-When speaking about the song, Damon Albarn said it was inspired by a trip he took with his daughter, Missy, to Turkmenistan, where he learned of the late dictator Saparmurat Niyazov's (who renamed himself Türkmenbaşy, meaning "Head of [all] Turkmen") decree that citizens should think only happy thoughts and ban all negative news.
+Speaking about the song, Albarn revealed it was inspired by a trip he took with his daughter, Missy, to Turkmenistan, where he learned about the late dictator Saparmurat Niyazov, who renamed himself Türkmenbaşy, meaning “Head of all Turkmen”.
+His decree that citizens should think only happy thoughts, while banning all negative news, provides the chilling real-world backdrop that gives 'The Happy Dictator' its bite.

 8. Tame Impala- Piece of Heaven